 Accepting payments online reduces the work for you and your customer, and can get you paid faster.
-This guide teaches you how to write a terms of service that works for your business.
+This guide teaches you how to write terms of service that work for your business.
 It also shows you how to present your terms on your Wave invoice so your customer must accept them before paying.

-A terms of service protects your business
+A Terms of Service agreement protects your business

-If a customer isn’t happy with your service or is in financial distress, they may choose to dispute their credit card payment instead of asking for a refund.
+If a customer isn’t happy with your service, or is in financial distress, they may choose to dispute their credit card payment, instead of asking for a refund.

 It can be an administrative hassle to fight a payment dispute.
 It can cost you more than you would have been paid in the first place.

-In many cases simple terms of service can give you the documentation you need if your customer disputes a payment.
+In many cases, simple terms of service can give you the documentation you need if your customer disputes a payment.
 You can use these same terms with multiple customers.
 A bit of work now can save you a lot of time and money later.